OleVik/grav-plugin-presentation/README.md

 ## TODO

-- Modular Scaling: Use ElementQueries on slide for responsiveness
-  - Assume a mid-point as a default (following [Reveal.js](https://github.com/hakimel/reveal.js/blob/3.7.0/js/reveal.js#L42-L50)): 960px width, 48px font-size
-- Test responsive
-- Test print
 - Consider blueprint addition to presentation.yaml for quick-linking

 ## Credits